Seals in the Greater Saint John Area

 Haul out Site

-• The colouration of the Harbour seal is extremely variable, from uniform brown or black to nearly yellowish-white with variations of dark and light irregular spots.
-A female seal can weigh up to 70kg (150lbs) and males can up to 90kg (200lbs).
+• The colouration of Harbour Seals is extremely variable, from uniform brown or black to nearly yellowish-white with variations of dark and light irregular spots.
+A female Harbour Seal can weigh up to 70kg (150lbs) and males can up to 90kg (200lbs)

 • A seal diet is very broad, feeding on various species of fish and invertebrates.
-Adult Harbour seals can eat 3-5kg of food per day.
+Adult Harbour Seals can eat 3-5kg of food per day, while Grey Seals can eat 5-15kg of food each day and will fast during the mating/pupping seasons.

-• Females give birth to seal pups in late May on a haul out site.
-All pups begin to swim within hours of birth and will wean off their mom between 4-6 weeks of being born.
+• Female Harbour Seals give birth to seal pups in late May on a haul out site.
+Their pups begin to swim within hours of birth and will wean off their mom between 4-6 weeks of being born.

-• The population of Harbour seals in the Bay of Fundy/Southwest Nova Scotia is thought to be ~3,500 and increasing.
+• The population of Harbour Seals in the Bay of Fundy/Southwest Nova Scotia is thought to be ~4,000 and increasing.

 • Some threats to their population here in the Bay of Fundy include: